Go Back Email Link

 Chocolate Pastry:

-• Add the flour, cocoa, icing sugar and butter to a food processor and work until the ingredients form a breadcrumb consistency (don't worry if some larger pieces of butter remain).
+• Add the flour, cocoa, icing sugar, and butter to a food processor and blend until the mixture resembles breadcrumbs (don’t worry if some larger bits of butter remain).

-• Add the egg yolk and work until a dough forms.
+• Add the egg yolk and process until a dough forms.

-• Form the dough into a ball and cover with clingfilm.
+• Form the dough into a ball and wrap in clingfilm.

-• Place in the fridge for around 30-60 minutes.
+• Chill in the fridge for around 30–60 minutes.

-• Remove the foil and dried goods and bake for a further five minutes.
+• Remove the foil and beans, then bake for a further 5 minutes.

-• Allow the crust to cool for a while.
-You could leave this overnight if you preferred, or even freeze the pastry case for another time.
+• Allow the crust to cool.
+You can leave it overnight if preferred—or freeze the pastry case for another time.

 Caramel: